Data Science for the Internet of Things (IoT)

 - The course also includes an industry programme.
 The industry programme will be based on use cases incorporating IoT analytics methodology.

-We aim to equip you with skills such as TensorFlow, Keras, Nvidia etc., which can be used outside of IoT applications.
+- We aim to equip you with skills such as TensorFlow, Keras and AI in general, which can be used outside of IoT applications.

 The course takes a problem solving approach and uses specific case studies from industry.
 Participants are expected to have a mind-set of exploration and to study and learn beyond the class material itself (depending on their existing familiarity with the subject matter).